JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 Together, ``X`` and ``Y`` represent our data set.
 Both variables contain 150 observations and the individual elements of the two variables are linked together through the corresponding observation-index.
-For example, the following code-snipped shows how to access the 30-th observation of the data set.
+For example, the following code snippet shows how to access the 30-th observation of the data set.

 .. code-block:: jlcon